 3. Cost of studies

-There are no tuition fees for EU/EEA as well as for Non-EU/EAA citizens at German public universities and universities of applied science.
+There are no tuition fees for EU/EEA and Non-EU/EAA citizens at German public universities and universities of applied science.

-However, one state in Germany charges international students 1.500 EUR per semester, called Baden-Württemberg.
-In general, each student must pay only a semester fee between 85 EUR and 290 EUR per semester.
+However, one state in Germany charges international students 1,500 EUR per semester, called Baden-Württemberg.
+Generally, each student must pay only a semester fee between 85 EUR and 290 EUR per semester.

-Students from Non-EU/EAA countries have to pay double tuition fees – 726.72 EUR per semester or sometimes more, it is up to university.
+Students from non-EU/EAA countries must pay double tuition fees – 726.72 EUR per semester or sometimes more; it’s up to the university.

 However, there are some exceptions: FH Joanneum, FH Burgenland, BMLV, and FH Vorarlberg do not charge any tuition fees.

 Although there are no tuition fees or very low fees for the universities in Germany and Austria, many students need financial assistance for materials and living expenses.

 In Germany, under the so-called BAföG program, students can apply for financial support, half of which is a grant and half a loan that must be paid back when the student is working in their chosen profession.

 BAföG – state funding for students enrolled in degree courses at a German university are entitled to receive a monthly stipend of up to 670 EUR a month.

 The exact amount depends on various factors, including the housing and health insurance situation, as well as the income, savings, and assets of the applicant and those of their spouse or parents.